Because the “T” doesn’t just stand for “things” it can stand for “threats” too

 The attack was enabled by exploiting security cameras and DVRs made by Hangzhou Xoingmai that all used the same username and password to login and control the devices.
 Once hackers connected to the devices over the internet they installed code to make the devices execute their DDoS attack.
 That was it.
 If you’re wondering how long it takes hackers to find and try to exploit a device like a camera or DVR—it takes minutes.
 Andrew McGill of The Atlantic set up a fake system that looked like an internet-connected toaster with security researchers to see just how long it would take for it to be found and hacked.
 McGill and his team thought it would take days or weeks or maybe even never.

 The first attempt came within 41 minutes, then another within 15 minutes, and another 15 minutes later.
 The speed at which the attacks happened amazed—and frightened—everyone.
 The aftermath of the Mirai botnet, and experiments like this one, pushed the State of California to pass a law requiring all IoT devices sold there to have reasonable security features enabled by default.
 The law comes into effect January 2020 and we hope that these requirements trickle down to all devices not just ones sold in California.

 Does that device really have to be on the Internet?

-Reading about the IoT hacking experiment above, you might have wondered “why would anyone need a toaster connected to the internet.”
+Reading about the IoT security problems above, you might have wondered “why would anyone need a toaster connected to the internet.”
 That’s a good question.
 In fact, it’s a question you should ask yourself whenever you connect a device at work or home.